siiiiiiiiiii/real-estate-investment-rule-based-model/README.md

 # Which Real Estate Investment Vehicle Is Best at Present?
-## A Data-Driven Rule-Based Decision Framework
+## A Data-Driven Rule-Based Decision Framework for FIN446 Property Valuation, Funding and Finance

-This project was developed for the **FINT400 Artificial Intelligence** course at **Hong Kong Shue Yan University**.
+This project was developed for the **FIN446 Property Valuation, Funding and Finance** course at **Hong Kong Shue Yan University**.

-The project answers the following question:
+The assignment question is:

-> **Which real estate investment vehicle is best at present?**
+> **After studying the whole course, suggest which real estate investment vehicles are the best at present.**

-Instead of giving a subjective investment opinion, this project uses a **data-driven rule-based decision framework** to compare different real estate investment vehicle types under the current interest-rate environment.
+To answer this question, this project uses a **data-driven rule-based decision framework** to compare different real estate investment vehicle types under the current interest-rate and property-financing environment.

+Instead of giving a purely subjective investment opinion, the project applies real estate finance concepts, market data, funding indicators, REIT evidence, and automated Python-based analysis to support the final recommendation.

 ---